AcademySoftwareFoundation/OpenColorIO/docs/guides/authoring/overview.rst

 the :ref:`configurations` section for examples of complete, practical configs, and discussion of how they fit within a facilities workflow.

+Please note that you should use the OCIO Python or C++ API to generate the config.ocio file rather than writing the YAML by hand in a text editor.
+However, if you do ever modify YAML by hand rather than via the API, you should run :ref:`overview-ociocheck` on it to ensure that the syntax is correct.

 YAML basics
 ***********